The Perfume Accord: Definition, Composition, and the Great Olfactory Families

 - Floral note: geranium or rose

-- Tonka bean or coumarin
+- Tonka bean or coumarin, often combined with oakmoss (Evernyl base)

-The Chypre Accord
+The Chypre Accord (Sophisticated Elegance)

-- Bergamot
+- Hesperide Top Note: Bergamot

-- Jasmine, rose
+- Floral Heart: Jasmine, rose

-The Oriental or Amber Accord
+The Oriental or Amber Accord (Warmth and Sensuality)

-- Resins: incense, myrrh, benzoin, styrax
+- Resins: Incense, myrrh, benzoin, styrax

 - Ambergris, patchouli, vanilla